aronsch/USAJobs-Job-Map-Angular/readme.md

 # [USA Jobs](https://www.usajobs.gov) Job Listing Map

-An Angular app for browsing jobs listed on [USAJobs.gov](https://www.usajobs.gov).
+An Angular and Leaflet.js app for browsing jobs listed on [USAJobs.gov](https://www.usajobs.gov).

 [Go here for a demo](http://aronsch.github.io/USAJobs-Job-Map-Angular/) using all components.